BahruzHuseynov/Object-Tracking-AI_Lab/README.md

 ## Google Colab <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSArk3D34rWqNoPw4_n-ovyK0lz3yvknTVZd9yeCdZrsdDEViqoPMmjhFWD-iy4NO1UiyI&usqp=CAU" alt="Colab" width="40">
 - To train or fine-tune detection and segmentation models, usage of GPU is recommended
-- During research, Codes have been executed in Google Colab as it is a hosted Jupyter Notebook service that provides free access to computing resources, including GPUs and TPUs.
+- During research, codes have been executed in Google Colab as it is a hosted Jupyter Notebook service that provides free access to computing resources, including GPUs and TPUs.

 ## Dataset
 In this research, the dataset was manually created using a smartphone, consisting of 12 videos — 10 for training and 2 for testing.
 These videos capture conveyor belts with LEGO bricks from multiple angles with varying complexities for diversity.
 LEGO bricks were annotated frame-by-frame using RoboFlow (https://roboflow.com/), which was the most time-consuming step.
 Dataset is publicly available in kaggle: https://www.kaggle.com/datasets/hbahruz/multiple-lego-tracking-dataset